Nokia to launch large-screen smartphones next month -sources

-Nokia has developed more than one new mobile device and is due to announce them at an event in New York in late September, said the sources familiar with the plan.
+Nokia has developed more than one new model and is due to announce them at an event in New York in late September, said the sources familiar with the plan.

 The sources would not elaborate on details such as specifications and price but said the new models will include a phablet, a common name for smartphones with screens over 5 inches.
 Technology blogs have also said that Nokia plans to launch a tablet device.